-Now You Try It (NYTI) Practice Questions
+1. Now You Try It (NYTI) Practice Questions

-To accompany lecture videos, there will be practice questions known as "Now You Try It Questions" to check your understanding of the lecture material.
-These are graded questions, and you will have three attempts to answer each NYTI assignment.
-Although these questions account for just 5% of your final grade, you are strongly encouraged to complete all Now You Try It questions as immediate application of the lecture material will help reinforce the skills necessary to master each learning objective.
+To accompany lecture material, there are practice questions known as "Now You Try It Questions" to check your understanding of the lecture material.
+These assignments can be accessed under Quizzes in the E-Learning course site.
+These are ungraded questions, and you will have unlimited attempts to answer each NYTI assignment.
+You are strongly encouraged to complete all Now You Try It questions as immediate application of the lecture material will help reinforce the skills necessary to master each learning objective.
 All NYTI questions will be released Mondays at 10am each week.
-You will have one week to complete all NYTI assignments from the date it is opened.
-For example, all NYTI assignments opened on Monday, August 31st, at 10 am is due the following Monday, September 7th at 10 am.
+You will have until the last day of class on April 21st to access all NYTI assignments.
+These questions are optional and are not worth a grade.